 The Centennial Sculpture

 Behind the memorial, you’ll find the Centennial Sculpture, a re-enactment of the first flight.
 This sculpture was added to the site on December 17, 2003, to celebrate the centennial of the first flight.
 Made of bronze and stainless steel, this includes a full-size flyer and all the participants that were there that day for the first flight.
-You can walk through the scene and take pictures with all the folks that were there that day.
+This is an interactive sculpture and you are free to walk through the scene and take pictures with all the people that participated in the first flight.

 There You Have It!